Minnesota Center for Book Arts

 Minnesota Center for Book Arts (MCBA) is the largest and most comprehensive independent nonprofit book arts center in the United States.
 Located in Minneapolis, Minnesota, MCBA is a nationally recognized leader in the celebration and preservation of traditional crafts, including hand papermaking, letterpress printing and hand bookbinding, as well as the use of these traditional techniques by contemporary artists in creating new artists' books and artwork.

 History

 MCBA was established in 1983.
 Two years later, it moved to the first floor of the McKesson building, at 24 North Third Street, in the Warehouse District of Minneapolis.
 In this space, MCBA established educational, artistic, and community programs to introduce book arts to the public and promote appreciation of artists' books, fine-press publications, broadsides and other artworks created using book art techniques.

 In 2000, MCBA joined The Loft Literary Center and Milkweed Editions in establishing Open Book, a center for literary and visual arts, in downtown Minneapolis.
 The building creates a lively destination for a diverse public interested in books, book arts and literary endeavors of all kinds.

+Frances Butler was the first visiting lecturer at the Center and "spoke of book arts in terms of re-defining tradition," challenging the center to adopt a more forward-thinking mission.